-A credit score is a three-digit number that indicates how well you manage your credit.
+A credit score is a three-digit number that indicates how well you manage your credit and can tell you if you need to improve your credit score or not.
 Lenders and other financial institutions use this score to determine whether you qualify for a loan or credit card.
 Also, this score determines the terms of your loan, repayment period, and/or interest rate.
 A good credit score results in favorable terms.
 A bad credit score goes as far as disqualifying you for a loan or other forms of credit.
 If you have a bad credit score, in some cases you would need to improve your credit score before you could get approved for a loan or credit card.

 The first step is to check your credit score to see where you stand.
 Then, follow the guidelines outlined below to begin improving your score.